Markets in V-mode: vaccine hopes, Biden bounce in play

 5/ COMMODITY CURRENCIES

-Commodity currencies have been among the week's top gainers.
-Oil exporting Norway's currency NOK=D3 strengthened nearly 4% over the past week while the Australian dollar AUD=D3 rallied more than 1.5%.
-Safe havens such as the Japanese yen JPY=EBS, Swiss franc CHF=EBS and the U.S. dollar =USD are down.
+Commodity currencies have been among the week’s top gainers.
+Oil exporting Norway’s currency strengthened nearly 4% over the past week while the Australian dollar rallied more than 1.5%.
+Safe havens such as the Japanese yen, Swiss franc and the U.S. dollar are down.

 6/ DEBT DUMPED, YIELDS JUMPED

-Ten-year Treasury yields now stand just a whisker below 1% US10YT=RR, the level they dropped below in March for the first time ever, when coronavirus panic gripped world markets.
+Ten-year Treasury yields now stand just a whisker below 1%, the level they dropped below in March for the first time ever, when coronavirus panic gripped world markets.

 Reporting by Ritvik Carvalho and Thyagaraju Adinarayan, additional reporting Sujata Rao, Dhara Ranasinghe and Saikat Chatterjee; Editing by Hugh Lawson